“Serious musical chops.”

 “Inspired songwriting and passionate performances.”

-Blake Morgan’s two-year sold-out run at New York City’s Rockwood Music Hall continues with Season Three of his ongoing artist-in-residence concert series.
-This third season features Grammy-nominated and Grammy-winning special guests Jesse Harris, Tracy Bonham, Michael Leonhart, and Chris Barron, each of whom perform alongside Morgan, continuing the tradition of unique on-stage collaborations that the residency’s audience has come to love.
+Blake Morgan’s two-and-a-half year sold-out run at New York City’s Rockwood Music Hall continues: this third season of his ongoing artist-in-residence concert series features Grammy-nominated and Grammy-winning special guests Jesse Harris, Tracy Bonham, Michael Leonhart, and Chris Barron.
+As always, each guest performs alongside Morgan, continuing the tradition of unique on-stage collaborations that the residency’s audience has come to love.
+Special guest Brendan Hines will accompany Morgan at the Season Three Finale on May 16th, 2018.

-Morgan’s sold-out run in New York has also fueled an extraordinary string of recent headlining performances for the artist around the globe: over 100 concerts across 50,000 miles of touring on both sides of the Atlantic this past year alone.
-Morgan has recently headlined his first large-scale solo tours of Germany and The United Kingdom, along with three extensive tours of the West Coast of the United States.
+Morgan’s sold-out run in New York has also fueled an extraordinary string of recent headlining performances for the artist around the globe: over 120 concerts across 70,000 miles of touring on both sides of the Atlantic.
+Morgan has recently headlined his first large-scale solo tour of Germany, along with multiple, extensive tours of The United Kingdom and the West Coast of the United States.

-There’s no sign of slowing down for the artist—in October of 2017 Morgan co-headlined with acclaimed singer-songwriter David Poe for a 1,500-mile West Coast tour, and December will find Morgan back in the U.K. for his second major tour of Britain in a year.
+There’s no sign of slowing down for the artist—Morgan has just co-headlined with acclaimed singer-songwriter David Poe for another 1,500-mile West Coast tour, and beginning in April of 2018, Morgan will join chart-topping powerhouse Tracy Bonham for two sets of national U.S. tour dates.

 Native New Yorker Blake Morgan is a recording artist, multi-instrumentalist, record producer, and the founder and owner of ECR Music Group, a global music company that operates under an elemental principle unprecedented in the music world: all of its artists and labels own one-hundred percent of their master recordings.
 His music advocacy has taken him to Capitol Hill numerous times where, as the founder of the #IRespectMusic movement, he continues to fight for music makers’ rights in the digital age.